 Where does waste processed at the facility come from?

 The facility primarily serves the solid waste disposal needs of Delaware County, including the City of Chester.
-The remaining processing capacity of the facility is used to provide a sustainable waste management alternative to landfills, for communities in New York, New Jersey, and parts of Maryland.
+The remaining processing capacity of the facility is used to provide a sustainable waste management alternative to landfills, for communities in Pennsylvania, New York, New Jersey, and parts of Maryland.

 What is emitted from the stack?

 Over 99.9% of what is emitted from the stack consists of normal components of air, including nitrogen, oxygen, and water vapor.
 Approximately 12.5% of that is carbon dioxide (CO2), 10% oxygen, and 68% nitrogen.

 The remaining 0.024% of what is emitted from the stack includes nitrogen oxides (NOx), sulfur dioxide (SO2), carbon monoxide (CO), particulate matter (PM), and volatile organic compounds (VOCs) among several other substances considered pollutants.
 For these and other constituents, Covanta Delaware Valley performs well below federal and regional standards.
 To learn more about our environmental performance, as well as emissions from other sources within Delaware County, check out the full Facility Fact Sheet here.

 How do we know that the facility runs the same all year long?

 A combination of continuous emissions monitoring and annual stack testing are important tools used to determine the facility’s compliance with the emission limits set forth in its operating permit, which is established in accordance with the Clean Air Act and state regulatory requirements.

 The facility’s operating permit sets the limits on:

 - how the air pollution control system is operated.